nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC14 - Edit a booker**
+**Use case: UC15 - Edit a booker**

 **MSS**

 1. User requests to edit information about a specific booker.
-2. BookCoin To The Moon edits the booker information.
+2. BookCoin To The Moon updates the booker information and saves it to the booking system.
-3. BookCoin To The Moon edits the corresponding booking information.

     Use case ends.